 Figure 6 plots the distribution of types of scored inspections from our classification algorithm.
 For the moment, these data exclude unscored compliance inspections (the bulk of compliance inspections), which we return to in Part VI.
-The vast majority of scored inspections are either initial inspections or reinspections.258
+The vast majority of scored inspections are either initial inspections or reinspections.

-^{258.} For completeness, the other kinds of inspections are as follows.
+258. For completeness, the other kinds of inspections are as follows.
 After a restaurant is shut down, it must undergo an inspection to reopen.
 If such an inspection is successful, it counts as a "reopening inspection," triggering a subsequent initial inspection; if not, it counts as a "reclosing inspection," keeping the restaurant closed.
-"Pre-permit inspections" are conducted for start-up restaurants prior to operation, and are followed by an initial inspection, because the subsequent inspection typically is a reinspection (e.g., Aunt Rosie's Coffee Shop and Diner).
+"Pre-permit inspections" are conducted for start-up restaurants prior to operation, and are followed by an initial inspection.
+To be precise, we classify as an initial inspection an initial operational pre-permit inspection, because the subsequent inspection typically is a reinspection (e.g., Aunt Rosie's Coffee Shop and Diner).
 We classify as a pre-permit inspection an initial nonoperational pre-permit inspection, because the subsequent inspection is typically an initial inspection (e.g., Crown Fried Chicken, 3486 Broadway).